 Creation of the block storage device

+Using EGI Federated Cloud Storage is documented on the EGI Wiki in the HOWTO09 and the rOCCI command line usage is documented on the EGI WiKi in the HOWOT11.

 The block storage device will be mounted in the Virtual Machine filesystem on /srv, and the Liferay bundle and MySQL files will be stored under /srv, allowing to easily separate the data from the operating system.

-Creating a 50 GB storage block titled mobrain_data using rOCCI:
+To create a 50 GB storage block titled mobrain_data using rOCCI, type:

 occi -n x509 -x /tmp/x509up_u0 -X -e https://carach5.ics.muni.cz:11443 \